7. The Application Layer

 FTP 21 990

 A second approach to initiate a TLS session is to use the standard TCP port number for the application layer protocol and define a special message in this protocol to trigger the start of the TLS session.
-This is the solution used for SMTP with the STARTTLS message.
 This extension to SMTP RFC 3207 defines the new STARTTLS command.
 The client can issue this command to indicate to the server that it wants to start a TLS session as shown in the example below captured during a session on port 25.

 220 server.example.org ESMTP